rdmcolorz/FREE_sensor/README.md

 ![bar](https://i.imgur.com/ByfHudn.png "Prototype 2")

 One major setback we faced was the original CO sensor we used.
 The sensor die had an operating temperature of over 100°C. This was a massive drain on our battery, and ultimately the bottleneck in miniturizing our device.
 Thankfully, we found an alternative sensor that has an extremely low-power profile and rated to remain opperational for nearly ten years.
 This significantly freed up constraints on how small and light our device could become.
+There is a limitation using the original MQ-7 sensor as it requires a 90 second warm-up phase and can then collect data and average over one minute for accurate results.
+This limits data gathering to once every 5 or 10 minutes depending on the final battery used and needed battery life in the field.
+The roadmap for the hardware will include evaluating the 3SP_CO_1000 Spec Sensor, which requires no warmup, but is more expensive.
+We will also add GPS and humidity sensors.

 Once we tested all the sensors and had their output saving accurately, we combined their output into a test .csv to feed into the IBM cloud.
 Once on the cloud, we could start analyzing and visualizing the data using IBM computing services.
 This allowed us to produce remarkable information from our sensor data.